Can I Use Copyrighted Music on YouTube? How to Avoid Copyright?

 Another great way to use copyrighted music on YouTube legally is to get a written document from the music owner.

-There are a few steps to get permission for using copyrighted music from your favorite artist.
+There are a few steps to get permission to use copyrighted music from your favorite artist.

 - First of all, determine if you need a license to use the copyrighted music;